Nutrition and Dietetics

 Program Goals, and Outcome Measures

-The program will prepare graduates for their roles as active citizens and lifelong learners.
+The nutrition major will prepare graduates for their roles as active citizens and lifelong learners.

 1. Over a seven year period, 90% of graduates who respond on a survey will agree that they were adequately prepared to be active citizens.